-5.5 Relevancy of the database for load calculation of OWTs
+5.1 Relevancy of the database for load calculation of OWTs

-This study provides a thorough overview of the MABL spectral turbulence characteristics with respect to the variation of the atmospheric stability at SMW.
-However, its direct applicability for the designs of OWTs should be assessed carefully due to the assumptions made in the data analysis.
+While the present study provided This study provides a thorough overview of the MABL spectral turbulence characteristics with respect to the variation of the atmospheric stability at SMW.
+However, its direct applicability for the designs of OWTs has several limitations, should be assessed carefully due to the assumptions made in the data analysis.

-The presented results do not include the non-stationary conditions encountered in the field, which were removed before the analysis.
+The first one is related to the fact that the The presented results do not include the non-stationary conditions encountered in the field, which were removed before the analysis.
 About 20% of the data were disregarded as non-stationary to establish reliable spectra and co-coherence estimates.
-In the present case, non-stationary fluctuations were mainly associated with frequencies close to or below 0.05 Hz.
-For typical spartype and semisubmersible OWT floaters, these frequencies encompass the quasi-static motions and few lowest eigen-frequencies of the floaters (Jonkman and Musial, 2010; Robertson et al., 2014).
+In the present case, non-stationary fluctuations were mainly associated with frequencies close to or below $0.05 \, \text{Hz}$.
+For typical spar-type and semisubmersible OWT floaters, these frequencies encompass the quasi-static motions and few lowest eigen-frequencies of the floaters (Jonkman and Musial, 2010; Robertson et al., 2014).
 Additionally, the non-stationary turbulence fluctuations could result in non-Gaussian loadings, which could further lead to underestimation of fatigue loading (Benasciutti and Tovo, 2006, 2007).
+Therefore, direct use of the presented results for floater motions and load estimations of OWTs may be associated with additional uncertainties, which could be addressed by introducing a safety factor.